 - Take a few seconds to gather yourself

-- Both people need to simultaneously grab the hind legs of each dog
+- Both dog owners grab hold of the hind legs of each dog

-- Simultaneously pull each dog back and away from each other
+- Together, pull each dog backwards and away from each other

 - Keep moving backwards to create as much space between the dogs as possible

-- Whilst moving backwards, turn them in a FAST circle.
-Turning them in a circle gives them something else to focus on other than the fight and will decrease the chance of them biting you.
+- Whilst moving backwards, turn in a circle.
+Turning them in a circle gives them something else to focus on other than the fight and will also decrease the chance of them biting you.

 - If you can not separate them into different areas, then keep moving back until you can grab their collar safely

 - Walk away and assess any damage when you are both safe.
-If you release your dog too soon, he will turn back in and attempt to continue the fight.
+If you release your dog too soon, he will likely turn back and attempt to continue the fight.